Critique Services Pricing

 - If you are dissatisfied with your edit notes or critique, please let me know.
 I am fairly flexible, and I very much prefer working out problems together as opposed to letting them fester silently.

-- If you purchase a 3-pass service, but end up only needing two passes, I will charge you at the 2-pass rate.
+- If you purchase a 3-pass service, but end up only needing 2 passes, I will charge you at the 2-pass rate.
 I will never make you pay for more than you need.

-- I’m sorry, but I cannot refer you to my agents or to the agents at DMLA.
-Unless I have read an entire book and have absolute faith in the author, I simply cannot put my reputation on the line based on a query or first five alone.
-Definitely feel free to query my agents (Mandy Hubbard and Lindsay Mealing of Emerald City Literary Agency) or the fine people of DMLA if your project fits their interests!
-They are all legitimately amazing, let’s be real, but please know I cannot give you a referral.
+- I cannot refer you to my agent at Azantian Literary or to any of the agents at DMLA.
+Unless I have read an entire book and have absolute faith in the author, I cannot put my reputation on the line based on a query or first five alone.
+Definitely feel free to query the fine people of DMLA if your project fits their interests!
+They are all amazing, but please know I cannot give you a referral.

-- As of right now, I only accept payment via PayPal.
-If there is a high demand for another platform, I will consider adding that one.
-Half of the payment is due when you submit your materials, and the other half is due upon completion of your last pass.
-You will receive an invoice detailing which service(s) you purchased and at what rate.
+- As of right now, I only accept payment via PayPal invoices.
+You will receive an itemized invoice detailing which service(s) you purchased and at what rate.

 - If you cannot afford an edit or are not ready for one, feel free to check out my craft threads or follow me on Twitter, where I frequently post querying and writing advice.

 - These editorial services will not guarantee you an agent or a book deal.
+While many of my clients have gone on to great success (including movie deals and 6-figure advances), I make no guarantees that every client will do so.
 Doing your research and querying the right agents for your project is your responsibility.
 If you query agents who do not rep your genre or care for your premise, there is nothing I can do about that.
 And while a good query and first five can certainly get you requests, polishing the entire manuscript is even more important.
-(Sadly, I’ve seen many queries that were fantastic, but the actual writing fell short.)
+(I’ve seen many queries that were fantastic, but the actual writing fell short.)
 Take the time to find good critique partners and beta readers to help you with this.
 Read craft blogs and threads.
 There are many resources out there.